pytorch/pytorch/CONTRIBUTING.md

   flake8 $(git diff --name-only $(git merge-base --fork-point master))
   ```

-fix the code until no errors are reported and then commit the fix.
+fix the code so that no errors are reported when you re-run the above check again,
+and then commit the fix.

 ## Building PyTorch with ASAN